pwillard/CBASIC/manual.md

 The `HGET` and `HPUT` statements are used to "GET" a rectangular area which contains a graphics display, store it in a buffer, then "PUT" the buffer back on the screen at a later time.
 The _xl,yl_ and _x2,y2_ coordinates are used to tell the computer where the upper left corner and lower right corner of the rectangular graphics area is located on the screen to `HGET` or `HPUT`.

-The "destination" for `HGET` is the name of a pre-defined `HBUFF` that will be used to store the rectangleREMs contents.
+The "destination" for `HGET` is the name of a pre-defined `HBUFF` that will be used to store the rectangle's contents.

 The "options" for the `HPUT` statement determine how the data is to be written to the display.
 They consist of the following: